AgoraIO/Docs-Source/cloud-recording/reference/rest-api/start.md

 <a name="extensionServiceConfig"></a>
 ### Extension service configuration

 `extensionServiceConfig` is a JSON Object for extension service configurations.
-Extension services are a collection of applications that process the media streams generated from the Agora RTC SDK.
+Extension services are a collection of applications that process the media streams generated from the Agora <Vg k="VSDK" />.
 One example extension service is VoD service.

 `extensionServiceConfig` has the following fields: